Beginners Guide to Statistical Cluster Analysis in Detail Part-1

 - Centroid Linkage: Distance between centroids of two clusters.

-- Median linkage: Distance between median of two clusters.
+- Median linkage: Distance between the median of two clusters.

 Hierarchical cluster analysis ends here, in the next tutorial article I will explain Non-Hierarchical cluster analysis.